pop/lucyandeli.party/README.md

-# The Voigt's 4th of July Party
+# The Voigt's Halloween party

-A single-page static site to share information about our 4th of July party, built with ♥ by me.
+A single-page static site to share information about our Halloween party, built with ♥ by @pono.